ssilverm/mfo-static-website/pages/exhibit-at-maker-faire-orlando.md

 ---

 ## Exhibit Applications

-{%comment%}
-**We have not yet opened the Call For Makers exhibit application process for 2022.
-Check back later this summer and follow us on social media for announcements!**
+#### We have not yet opened the Call For Makers exhibit application process for 2023.
+Check back later this summer and follow us on social media for announcements!
-{%endcomment%}

 &nbsp;